weaveworks/service/infra/README.md

 $ ./get-bootstrapping-script.bash
 ```

+If this causes local modifications, please make a PR for them.

 ## Run the provisioning script

-To create a new cluster, run the provisioning script with a single argument of the name of the cluster, e.g. foo.
-The script expects to find a **config-foo.bash** file with settings for your cluster.
+To create a new cluster named e.g. foo, the provisioning script expects to find a **config-foo.bash** file with settings.
-Use an existing config file as a template.
+Create that file for your cluster, using an existing file as a template.
 Then, run the script.

-> 💁
-> The script moves your existing ~/.kube/config to ~/.kube/config.backup.TIMESTAMP.

 ```
 $ ./provision.bash foo